By Gayle Vehar on | No Comments

 Skin tones come in such a wide variety of shades and undertones that it is almost impossible for a one-size-fits-all approach in photography.
-In this tutorial, we will cover the best techniques for photographing and editing DARKER SKIN TONES.
+This tutorial will cover the best techniques for photographing and editing DARKER SKIN TONES.

-Achieving beautiful skin tones when you are photographing an individual(s) with darker skin starts with your in-camera settings.
-In many ways, the same tips should work for ALL skin tones, but the exposure you choose may be slightly different based on the skin you are photographing.
+Achieving beautiful skin tones when photographing an individual(s) with darker skin starts with your in-camera settings.
+In many ways, the same tips should work for ALL skin tones, but the exposure you choose may be slightly different based on the skin type you are photographing.

 Exposing for skin is a tip that applies for ALL skin tones, but it is ESPECIALLY IMPORTANT for darker skin tones!

 Use spot metering on your camera, and then adjust your camera settings while taking readings from the skin tones.
-This will keep you from over exposing skin.
+This will keep you from overexposing the skin.
 And if you properly expose for the skin, the other elements of your photograph will follow accordingly.

 If you photograph a couple, family, or group that includes BOTH light and dark skin tones, expose for the middle ground and then adjust for any differences in post-processing.

 This will keep you from over-exposing the lightest skin tones and allow you to lower the exposure as necessary for the darker skin tones.

 Anytime you photograph an image with harsh contrasts, getting them both properly exposed can be a challenge, just like how wedding photos can be a challenge for the same reason - because of the contrasting black and white clothing.

-You may want to consider asking clients with darker skin tones to avoid white clothing to help avoid any extreme contrast that may occur.
+You may want to consider asking clients with darker skin tones to avoid white clothing to help prevent any extreme contrast that may occur.

 And when you can't avoid strong contrast, be extra aware of your exposure at ALL TIMES.
 Work to protect your highlights and properly expose the skin tones.